manuelson/react-login-template/README.md

 		- useUser.tsx: Hook for manage User
 	- `context`
 		- AuthContext.tsx: This module provides the authentication context for the application.
+	- `compiler`
+		- types.tsx: This TypeScript file defines all interfaces
 	- App.tsx: This is the main component of the application.

 ## Authentication